vaijrb/articlewriter5/readme.md

 # Copy environment template and add your API keys
 cp .env.example .env
 # Edit .env with your API keys
+# Pre-release Developers - Request for a config.yaml file
 ```

 Required API key: